necyberteam/qa-bot/README.md

 ## Running the Demo

-This will serve the index.html file in the root directory, which demonsrates two different ways to integrate the bot.
+This will serve the index.html file in the root directory, which demonstrates different ways to integrate the bot.

 ```bash
 npm run build:lib
 npm run build
 npx serve
 ```

 ### Floating vs Embedded Modes